Microsoft 365 Business Frequently Asked Questions

 What is Microsoft 365 Business?

-- Create your best with tools like Word, Excel, PowerPoint, Outlook, OneNote and Access.
+- Word, Excel, PowerPoint, Outlook, OneNote, Publisher, and Access

 Who should consider adopting Microsoft 365 Business?

-Microsoft 365 Business was built for small and midsize customers that have little to no IT resources on staff and want best-in-class productivity and collaboration capabilities of Office 365 together with device management and security solutions that safeguard business data.
+Microsoft 365 Business was built for small and medium-sized customers that have little to no IT resources on staff and want best-in-class productivity and collaboration capabilities of Office 365 together with device management and security solutions that safeguard business data.
+The Microsoft 365 Business customer is ready to move their IT operations to the cloud and is interested in maintaining a proactive stance to help protect data on both company and employee-owned devices.

 How can I get Microsoft 365 Business for my business?